Brighamia insignis

-Brighamia insignis, commonly known as ʻŌlulu or Alula in Hawaiian, or colloquially as the vulcan palm or cabbage on a stick, is a endangered species of Hawaiian lobelioid in the bellflower family, Campanulaceae.
-It is native to the islands of Kauaʻi and Niʻihau.
+Brighamia insignis, commonly known as ʻŌlulu or Alula in Hawaiian, or colloquially as the vulcan palm or cabbage on a stick, is a species of Hawaiian lobelioid in the bellflower family, Campanulaceae.
+It was native to the islands of Kauaʻi and Niʻihau, but has been extinct in the wild since at least 2020.
 This short-lived perennial species is a member of a unique endemic Hawaiian genus with only one other species.

 Description

 Brighamia insignis is a potentially branched plant with a succulent stem that is bulbous at the bottom and tapers toward the top, ending in a compact rosette of fleshy leaves.
 The stem is usually 1–2 m in height, but can reach 5 m.
 The plant blooms in September through November.
 It has clusters of fragrant yellow flowers in groups of three to eight in the leaf axils.
 The scent has been compared to honeysuckle.
 Petals are fused into a tube 7 to 14 cm long.
 The fruit is a capsule 13 to 19 mm long containing numerous seeds.